-- A. THAT Council approve the DTES CED Strategy (Phase II) as set out in Appendix B. - B. THAT subject to approval of Recommendation A, Council approve four (4) grants totalling \$258,879 as outlined in table 1 of this report; source of funding is the 2016 DTES Capital Budget. - C. THAT subject to approval of Recommendation A, Council approve the use of \$94,621 to fund feasibility studies and program development to assist in creating the work-plan for Phase III of the DTES CED Strategy (Long-Tem Initiatives); source of funding is the 2016 DTES Capital Budget.
+A. THAT Council approve the DTES CED Strategy (Phase II) as set out in Appendix B.

+- B. THAT subject to approval of Recommendation A, Council approve four (4) grants totalling \$258,879 as outlined in table 1 of this report; source of funding is the 2016 DTES Capital Budget. - C. THAT subject to approval of Recommendation A, Council approve one (1) grant of \$94,621 to fund feasibility studies and program development to assist in creating the work-plan for Phase III of the DTES CED Strategy (Long-Term Initiatives); source of funding is the 2016 DTES Capital Budget.

-Recommendations B authorizes a grant and requires eight affirmative votes for approval.
+Recommendations B and C authorize grants and require eight affirmative votes for approval.